 - Find out your original IP address by Googling “What’s my IP?” and note that down.

 - Connect to your VPN now and refresh the page to find another IP address that is newly allocated to you.
-Along with the IP, you will also find a new location that is assigned to you by the VPN or based on the country you have selected.
+Along with the IP, you will also find a new location assigned to you by the VPN or based on the country you selected.

 - Alternatively, you can go to WebRTC Testing to check your IP address and there, you will find the ‘Your IP addresses – WebRTC detection’ option.

 - Under that option, there will be a public IP and private IP addresses.
 The Private IP will be different from your Public IP address.
 If the private IP looks like this- 192.xxx with alpha-numeric characters, then your WebRTS isn’t leaking.

 But if your WebRTS is leaking, you can install the WebRTC Network Limiter browser extension in Chrome that will exclude the WebRTC from your browser.